Message Demanding Payment on your screen?

 Worried about falling victim to a ransomware attack?

-Again, don’t worry!
+Don’t worry!
 Computer Assistance can help.
 We’ll ensure you’re protected against threats with our practical help and sound ransomware advice.
 We can also hlep recover data to ensure minimal downtime.

 What is Ransomware?